Abhishek15112003/PhysioWellness/replit.md

-# PhysioWell Clinic - Full Stack Web Application
+# Aanjanaji Physio Care - Full Stack Web Application

 ## Overview

-This is a full-stack web application for PhysioWell Clinic, a physiotherapy clinic website.
+This is a full-stack web application for Aanjanaji Physio Care, a physiotherapy clinic website.
 The application provides a complete digital presence with appointment booking, testimonials, blog posts, and contact management features.
 It's built with modern web technologies focusing on performance, user experience, and maintainability.

 ## User Preferences